Semble Review

 What you can do with it

-Supports local paths and remote git URLs with cached indexes and auto reindexing for local changes
+Search local paths or remote git URLs with cached indexes.

 Technical details